salesforcecli/plugin-lightning-dev/DUAL_VERSION_DESIGN.md

 4. **Maintenance**: Version updates can be done in < 30 minutes
 5. **Adoption**: 90%+ of users upgrade to new version within 3 months

-## Open Questions
+## Decisions on Key Questions

 1. **Should we support more than 2 versions?**

-   - Currently assuming Latest + Prerelease is sufficient
+   - **Decision**: Start with 2 versions (latest + prerelease) for initial implementation
-   - Could extend to support 3-4 versions if needed
+   - Architecture should be extensible to support 3 versions if needed in the future
-   - Trade-off: bundle size vs. compatibility window
+   - Using a channel-based approach makes this straightforward to extend

 2. **How do we handle version deprecation?**

-   - When should we drop support for older versions?
-   - Proposal: Keep 2 most recent, drop older versions
+   - **Decision**: Rotate versions with each Salesforce release cycle
+   - When a new release happens: prerelease → latest, new version → prerelease
+   - No need to maintain old versions since all orgs are upgraded
+   - Simple update process: update package.json dependencies and apiVersionMetadata

 3. **Should we cache the version resolution per org?**

-   - Could store in `.sf/` config to avoid querying every time
-   - Trade-off: speed vs. staleness if org is upgraded
+   - **Decision**: Implement optional short-term caching
+   - Cache org API version in memory during command execution
+   - Consider adding a TTL-based cache (e.g., 5 minutes) to `.sf/` config to reduce org queries
+   - Cache key: org ID → { apiVersion, channel, timestamp }
+   - Keep implementation simple initially, can enhance if performance issues arise

 4. **Do we need a manual override flag?**

-   - Allow users to force a specific channel for testing
+   - **Decision**: Yes, add manual override for testing and debugging
-   - e.g., `sf lightning dev component --version-channel=prerelease`
+   - Add flag: `--version-channel` to all commands
+   - Add environment variable: `FORCE_VERSION_CHANNEL`
+   - Useful for developers, testing, and troubleshooting edge cases

 5. **What about @lwrjs/api dependency?**
+   - **Decision**: No action needed - LWRJS is deprecated
+   - Functionality is being removed from sites
+   - Will be removed in future release, so don't invest in versioning it
-   - Currently pinned to specific version (0.18.3)
+   - Keep current pinned version (0.18.3) for now
-   - Does this also need dual versions?
-   - Need to investigate LWR versioning strategy

 ## Next Steps